Vladimir Potanin: Early life and education

-Potanin was born in Moscow, in the former USSR, into a high-ranking Russian communist family.
-In 1978, he attended the faculty of the International economic relations at Moscow State Institute of International Relations (MGIMO), which groomed students for the Ministry of Foreign Affairs.
-Upon graduating MGIMO in 1983, he followed in his father's footsteps and went to work for the all-union foreign trade organization (FTO) Soyuzpromexport, which was an arm of the Ministry of Foreign Trade.
+Potanin was born in Moscow, in the former USSR, into the family of a USSR trade representative in New Zealand.

+He resided with his parents in Turkey for several years, receiving his primary education there.
+He continued his studies at Moscow School No. 58, graduating with a gold medal.
+In 1978, he attended the faculty of the International economic relations at Moscow State Institute of International Relations (MGIMO), which is run by the Ministry of Foreign Affairs.
+Upon graduating MGIMO in 1983, he followed in his father's footsteps and went to work for the all-union foreign trade organization (FTO) Soyuzpromexportfortvort, which was an arm of the Ministry of Foreign Trade.
+He served as senior engineer at the All-Union Foreign Economic Association (VFEA) "Soyuzpromexport".